Ina Paha: Reception

 The episode aired on November 7, 2014 and was watched live and same day by a total of 8.95 million viewers and within seven days the episode was watched by a total of 11.9 million viewers.
 Reviews toward the episode were mostly positive.
 Spoiler TV called this episode "the best of the season" and also stated that it was "a spectacular end to the Wo Fat story".
 While TV Fanatic stated that "It was compelling and it made sense why Steve would be imagining a different reality, one in which his father was still alive."

 Broadcast, streaming, and home video releases

 The episode was released on DVD and Blu-ray along with the other season 5 episodes in a 6-disc box set and deleted scenes and commentary.
 It was released in region one on September 1, 2015 and in region two on September 14, 2015.
-The episode can be individually purchased on Amazon and Vudu or viewed on demand with a CBS All Access subscription but as of February 24, 2019, Hawaii Five-O is not available on Netflix.
+The episode can be individually purchased on Amazon and Vudu or viewed on demand with a CBS All Access subscription but as of February 24, 2019, Hawaii Five-0 is not available on Netflix.